About the Clinic

 The clinic also accepts cases involving DNA evidence.
 The majority of the cases handled by the clinic involve serious offenses such as rape and murder and the majority of our clients are serving life sentences.

-In this hands-on project, law students have the opportunity for live client representation and the responsibility of:
+In this hands-on clinic, law students have the opportunity for live client representation and the responsibility of:

 - Investigating innocence claims and litigating post-conviction motions when appropriate